PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 #### Static

 A cluster administrator creates a number of PVs.
 They carry the details of the real storage, which is available for use by cluster users.
-They exist in the Kubernetes API and are available for consumption.
+They exist in the PlaidCloud API and are available for consumption.

 #### Dynamic